interchange/Dancer2-Plugin-DataTransposeValidator/README.md

 }
 ```

-Note that the value of the `prepare` key must be a hash reference and the
+Note that the value of the `prepare` key must be a hash reference since the
 array reference form of ["prepare" in Data::Transpose::Validator](https://metacpan.org/pod/Data::Transpose::Validator#prepare) is not supported.

 # CONFIGURATION